 Lest we think too highly of ourselves, we must remember that God’s great love toward us is not because of anything we are or have done.

 We have worth in Christ not because we are worthy, but because He is worthy.

 2 Corinthians 5:17 says, “Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.”

 When we come to Christ, we die to ourselves.
 Our sinful desires and old natures – are not valuable.

 In return, Jesus gives us a new identity –

 An identity of holiness in the eyes of God that can be exchanged for eternal life.

-We each have the ability to make a difference for Christ like no one else can!
+We each have the ability to make a difference for Christ as no one else can!

 Ephesians 2:10 says, “For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”

 God has placed each of us in a strategic place at a strategic time to accomplish a mission that only we can fulfill.
 And if that’s not a marker of true worth, then nothing is.